Hylands House: Past owners of Hylands House

-Mr John and Christine Hanbury 1922–1962

-In 1920, Hylands was sold to a syndicate of local gentlemen, but only two years later it was purchased by John Hanbury.
+In 1920, Hylands was sold to a syndicate of local gentlemen, but only two years later it was bought by John Hanbury.
 Like Arthur Pryor, John was chairman of the brewers Truman's.
 However, John Hanbury died suddenly in 1923 before taking occupation of Hylands.
-Christine was later left alone when her son, Charles John MacKenzie (Jock) Hanbury, became one of the first pilots to die in the Second World War in a flying accident.
-Christine Hanbury made great changes to the grounds, including a lawn tennis court, rhododendron borders and she replaced the wooden fence in front of the house with a stone ha-ha.
+Hi wife Christine made great changes to the grounds, including a lawn tennis court, rhododendron borders and she replaced the wooden fence in front of the house with a stone ha-ha.
 She also made a private area in the gardens dedicated to the memory of her husband and son.
-During World War II, the estate was the site for a German Prisoner of War Camp, and the house was used by the SAS as their headquarters.
+During World War II, the estate was the site of a German Prisoner of War Camp, and the house was used by the SAS as their headquarters.

 Mrs Christine Hanbury died in 1962, aged 89, leaving the house and estate to her trustees, and for the final time in its history, Hylands was again offered for sale.
 Chelmsford Borough Council purchased the house and estate at auction in 1966 and opened only the park to the public because the house was in a dilapidated condition at the time of the purchase due to a fire, and by 1971 the servants quarters had been demolished.
 A motion to knock down the entire house was narrowly defeated by 15 votes to 9.

-Restoration of the House
+Restoration

-The House was in a state of progressive deterioration but, despite its poor condition, in 1967 Hylands House became a Grade II listed building.
+In 1967 Hylands House became a Grade II listed building.
 In 1985 the Borough Council set up a restoration fund and later that year English Heritage gave their consent to the Council's proposal to reduce the house to its early 19th-century form.
 Prior to work commencing Hylands House was re-graded to become a Grade II* listed building.

 Under the direction of Borough Architect, Esmond Abraham, phased restoration work began in 1986, and by 1996 the external work to the House had been completed and the Entrance Hall restored to its Regency grandeur.
 The Friends of Hylands House was formed and they undertook fundraising to assist with the furnishing of the House.

 The final phase of restoration in the House was completed in September 2005, led by the Director of Parks and Heritage Services Susan Ireland who achieved a grant of £18,700 from the Heritage Lottery Fund, as part of a larger funding award for the Estate.
 This enabled the completion of the house, as well as the restoration of the Stable Block and Humphry Repton landscape.